«With ‘Baker’ not ‘Butcher” on p. 83.»

 First issue with “baker” not “butcher” on page 83.
 It is unknown how many copies were printed this way.

 This is about line 560 on page 83, the last page of Lewis Carroll’s tragicomedy.
 A “Baker” in that line is no proof that the book is a rare first Snark edition.
-All copies are printed this way, because that is how it should be.
-In Henry Holiday’s illustration on page 82 you see the head and a hand of the Baker, not the Banker (and not the Butcher either).
+Actually, all copies are printed this way, because that is how it should be.
+In Henry Holiday’s illustration on page 82 you see the head and a hand of the Baker, not the Butcher and not the Banker.
 Remember, the Banker had to be left behind in the previous chapter, so he cannot show up in the final chapter.
+And the Butcher didn’t meet the Snark either.

 Thus, there is nothing special about “Where the Baker had met with the Snark.”
 This alleged error is a myth.
 Those rare book traders just didn’d (and still don’t) check the facts.